-The McLane College of Business offers the Bachelor of Business Administration degree in eight different areas of emphasis (Accounting, Economics, Finance, Business Computer Information Systems, International Business, Management, Marketing, and Multimedia and Information Technology).
-The college also offers three master's degree programs: Master of Science in Accounting, Master of Science in Information Technology, and Master of Business Administration.
+The McLane College of Business offers the Bachelor of Business Administration degree in ten different areas of emphasis (Accounting, Economics, Finance, Business Computer Information Systems, International Business, Management, Marketing, Entrepreneurship & Small Business, Supply Chain Management, and Multimedia & Information Technology).
+The college also offers four master's degree programs: Master of Science in Accounting, Master of Science in Information Systems, Master of Business Administration, and Master of Science in Management.
 Students from other majors may choose to minor in one of the undergraduate disciplines to expand their knowledge of business.
 All of these programs approach business as a Christian calling, emphasizing the importance of leadership, service, and ethical business practices.

 Business Administration Emphasis